openvinotoolkit/openvino/docs/OV_Runtime_UG/layout_overview.md

 ### Dynamic Layout
-If a number of dimensions is not important, an ellipsis `...` can be used to specify varying number of dimensions.
+If several dimensions are not important, an ellipsis `...` can be used to specify those dimensions.

 @sphinxtabset